oicr-gsi/shesmu/language.md

         By ius
       Let
         # A lane is processed if there was a LIMS record and at least one FASTQ produced
-        lane_was_processed = "sample_provenance" In sources && (For x In workflows Count) > 1,
+        lane_was_processed = "sample_provenance" In sources && (For x In workflows: Count) > 1,
         sequencer_run = ius[0],
         lane_number = ius[1],
-        path = For x In paths Where x[0] First x Default "", timestamp = For x In timestamps Max x Default epoch
+        path = For x In paths: Where x[0] First x Default "", timestamp = For x In timestamps: Max x Default epoch
       # Now regroup by sequencer run
       Group
           lanes_were_processed = lane_was_processed,